Biochaga

 ch4

-Chaga spores diffused through the air penetrate a live birch tree heartwoods and make a mycelium.
+Airborne chaga spores penetrate the heartwood of a live birch and form a mycelium.

-Fine threads of mycelium penetrate the wood, and gradually destroying it produces a white rot.
-At the same time, in the heartwood, a fruiting body starts to develop.
+Fine threads of mycelium penetrate the wood and gradually destroy it, causing white rot.
+At the same time, a fruiting body begins to develop in the heartwood.

-Three-four years later, the spawn comes outside, and fruitless conk is beginning to develop and grow.
-These are the first signs of what is called Chaga.
+Three to four years later, the spawn comes out and the fruitless conk begins to develop and grow.
+These are the first signs of what is called chaga.

-A massive conk of Chaga has appeared on the stem of a tree.
-It will be growing as long as the tree is alive or until people cut it off.
+A huge conk of chaga has appeared on the trunk of a tree.
+It will grow for as long as the tree lives, or until humans cut it down.

 Chaga is a parasitic fungus.
-It lives by drawing nutrients from a birch tree rather than from the ground.
-Within several years, it acquires an incredible amount of biologically active substances.
+It lives by drawing nutrients from a birch tree rather than from the soil.
+In the course of a few years, it acquires an incredible amount of biologically active substances.

-The main biologically active substances of Chaga fungus are the intensely colored water-soluble polyphenol pigments (chromogens) being synthesized from the complex phenolic aldehydes, polyphenols, oxiphenolic acids, and its quinones.
-The fruiting bodies of other mushrooms which often are mistaken for Chaga, do not possess such chromogens.
-The high content of the chromogenic complex of pigments is the main feature of Chaga fungus compared to other polypore fungi (AN Shivrina, 1959).
+The main biologically active substances of the Chaga fungus are the intensely coloured water-soluble polyphenolic pigments (chromogens), which are synthesised from complex phenolic aldehydes, polyphenols, oxiphenolic acids and their quinones.
+The fruiting bodies of other mushrooms, which are often confused with chaga, do not contain such chromogens.
+The high content of the chromogenic complex of pigments is the main feature of the chaga mushroom in comparison with other polypore mushrooms (AN Shivrina, 1959).

-In other words, the chromogenic complex is a set of Chaga acids and melanins - substances that contain high amounts of antioxidants.
-Antioxidants are essential in fighting free radicals.
-These are the adverse molecules that, in high concentration, can cause damage to our body cells and become a reason for premature aging and can cause such serious diseases as cancer and diabetes.
+In other words, the chromogenic complex is a set of Chaga acids and melanins - substances that contain high levels of antioxidants.
+Antioxidants are essential in the fight against free radicals.
+These are the harmful molecules that, in high concentrations, can damage our body cells and become a reason for premature aging and cause such serious diseases as cancer and diabetes.

 Chaga identification

-Along with much positive feedback about Chaga, there are some skeptical messages on the internet.
-But from occasional conversations with such people, it turns out that 90% of so-called "skeptics" either don't know a thing about Chaga or didn't even try to drink Chaga themselves.
-They just "thought" that all the positive information about Chaga on the internet was just hype.
-The rest of the interviewed "skeptics" had either mistakingly collected the wrong fungus or didn't dry the Chaga properly, or had prepared their Chaga tea in the wrong way.
-Of course, such "Chaga" would be of little help.
+Along with a lot of positive feedback about chaga, there are some sceptical messages on the internet.
+But from occasional conversations with such people, it turns out that 90% of the so-called "sceptics" either don't know anything about chaga or haven't even tried to drink chaga themselves.
+They just "thought" that all the positive information about chaga on the internet was just hype.
+The rest of the "sceptics" interviewed had either collected the wrong mushroom, hadn't dried the chaga properly, or had prepared their chaga tea in the wrong way.
+Of course, such "chaga" would be of little help.

-Therefore, for those going to the forest for Chaga hunting, we are giving some recommendations about what they should expect and what they should avoid during their enterprise.
+Therefore, for those who are going into the forest to hunt for chaga, here are some recommendations on what to expect and what to avoid.

-Even though Chaga can be easily distinguished from other fungi, inexperienced Chaga harvester would probably encounter with Chaga identification problem.
-Because once you are in the forest, you will notice the multitude of various fungus and conks sitting on trees.
-On the birch tree alone, you can find the following conks:
+Although chaga is easy to distinguish from other mushrooms, inexperienced chaga hunters are likely to encounter problems in identifying chaga.
+Once you are in the forest, you will notice the variety of mushrooms and conkers on the trees.
+On the birch tree alone you can find the following mushrooms:

 Phellinus igniarius